The

 buildings. (plate 2)

-rectangular playing area with sloping walls on the
+having a rectangular playing area with sloping walls

-long sides.
-The playing area ran North—South, with
+on the long sides.
+The playing area ran North—South,

 At